 The Wild Card: As noted, all of the above assumes the GOP hangs on to control of the Senate.
 There are still two races down in Georgia that haven’t been decided.
 Should those two races get called for the Democrats, then a Biden administration would have control of both houses of Congress.

-2020 Election Impact on Your Investments
+2020 Election Impact on Investments, Specifically Yours!

 So far, the stock market is following the same path it’s been following the last few years: big growth tech stocks are surging, while the rest of the stock market is being left behind.
-That might be an indication that investors expect a return to the type of environment we saw in President Obama’s last few years in office: gridlock, slow growth, and a lot of monetary policy stimulus from the Federal Reserve.
+This might be an indication that investors expect a return to the type of environment we saw in President Obama’s last few years in office: gridlock, slow growth, and a lot of monetary policy stimulus from the Federal Reserve.

 The views we shared in the newsletter are what we continue to believe.
 We’re likely on the cusp of a significant change in the investment environment.
 Having fought inflation for the last 40 years, we’re now in an environment where policymakers want inflation.
 That could have meaningful implications for the environment.